What is a Principal-Agent Problem?

 The agent’s compensation is the primary method of aligning the interests of both parties.
 In order to address the principal-agent problem, the compensation must be linked to the performance of the agent.

-The performance of the agent is measured by subjective evaluation because it is a more flexible and balanced assessment of complex jobs.
-The most common methods of agents’ compensation include stock options, profit-sharing, and deferred compensation.
-Nevertheless, these types of compensations alone are not the panacea for the principle-agent problem.
+The performance of the agent is usually measured by subjective evaluation because it is a more flexible and balanced assessment method for complex jobs.
+Common methods of agent compensation include stock options, profit-sharing, and deferred compensation.
+Tying the agent’s compensation closely to the benefits obtained for the principal helps to eliminate conflicts of interest.